 In Genesis 25, we read, "This is the account of the family line of Abraham's son Isaac.
 Abraham became the father of Isaac" (v.
 19).
-It seems redundant, however, to describe Isaac as Abraham's son, and immediately afterward, describe Abraham as the father of Isaac.
-Surely, either description would have been sufficient in explaining the father-son relationship!
+Here, the Bible is teaching us two separate ideas using two similar terms.

-The Bible is teaching us two separate ideas using two similar terms - they are not redundant.
 The first reference, describing Isaac as Abraham's son, introduces the subsequent verses talking about Isaac's life.
-The second, seemingly extra reference to Abraham being the father of Isaac is a description of Isaac himself.
+The second reference to Abraham being the father of Isaac is a description of Isaac himself.